Internships, Research, and Clubs

 Failure to fulfill any requirement will result in a grade of U (unsatisfactory).

 Option 2.
-Connecticut General Assembly (CGA) Internships (variable credits)
+Connecticut General Assembly (CGA) Internships (variable eligibility and credits)

 Each spring semester, UConn students serve as interns at the state legislature during the entire session.
 Applications are available online at the Connecticut General Assembly website.
 Completed applications must be submitted to the program as well as the POLS internship coordinator by November 1.
 Interviews are held in November and/or December.
 Acceptance notices are sent in December.